 Automated trading has resulted in a sharp growth in volumes of shares traded on the Exchange.
 Turnover at the Exchange has grown from Rs.
 4,300 crores in 1996-97 to Rs.
 8,300 crores in 1997-98, an increase of 97%.

 With a view to supporting the investors in resolving their grievances, Exchange has established an Investor Services Centre.
 The Exchange co-ordinates with the companies, members and investors in resolving the problems.
 The Centre also offers counselling services.

 The Investor Services Committee comprising of Public Representatives, members, Vice-President and Executive Director oversees the functioning of the Cell and they are authorized to take appropriate steps for an amicable solution of the grievances.
 To enable the investors at other places to have access to the services, Service Centres has been set up at Mysore, Shimoga, and Davangere.
 Similar centres are also proposed to be opened at other leading commercial centres of Karnataka.

 The Exchange has also established a well-equipped library and Investor Information Centre to cater to varied information needs of investors, corporates, members, and others.
 The Centre has a wide range of books, periodicals, journals, annual reports, prospectus and research publications relating to Capital Market.

-SEBI passed “Exit Order” on December 26, 2014 granting approval to voluntary surrender of recognition and “exit” of the erstwhile Bangalore Stock Exchange Limited.
-On April 27, 2015 by way of Postal Ballot, application was made to Registrar of Companies (ROC), Bangalore for change in name of the Company from Bangalore Stock Exchange Limited to “BgSE Properties and Securities Limited“.
+SEBI passed “Exit Order” on December 26, 2014, granting approval to the voluntary surrender of recognition and “exit” of the erstwhile Bangalore Stock Exchange Limited.
+On April 27, 2015, by way of Postal Ballot, the application was made to Registrar of Companies (ROC), Bangalore for change in name of the Company from Bangalore Stock Exchange Limited to “BgSE Properties and Securities Limited“.

 Bangalore Stock Exchange Ltd.